mattcannon/illuminateTranslation/README.md

-#Using Laravel&lsquo;s localisation component outside of laravel
+#Using Laravel&rsquo;s localisation component outside of laravel

 Using the Illuminate/translator module independently from laravel is surprisingly straightforward.